devansh-srivastav-kashyap/License-Plate-Number-Recognition/README.md

 ## Dataset Details-

 Characters Data for training is stored in Training folder.
 Dataset is available in form of database with the name "dataset.mat".

+## Analysis-

+This project works with a mean accuracy of 82%.